T

 restaurant

-A legendary Hollywood institution serving classic American fare and expertly crafted cocktails since 1919.
-It's a timeless spot for a romantic dinner with a touch of old Hollywood.
+A legendary Hollywood institution serving classic American fare and cocktails since 1919.
+It's known for its old-school Hollywood ambiance and impeccable service.

 • Dress code is smart casual.